planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/loadfile.rst

 #.
 On the next screen, a list of layers in the store is displayed.
 Since we are working with a GeoTIFF, there is only a single layer.
 Click the :guilabel:`Publish` link to configure the layer.

    .. figure:: img/tif_newlayerpublish.png
-      :align: center

-      *Selecting a layer to publish*
+      Selecting a layer to publish

 #.
 This is the layer configuration page.
 There are many settings on this page, most of which we don't need to work with just now.
 We will return to some of these settings later.
 Fill out the form with the following information: